nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

 At the moment, the test cases mainly focus on one specific condition each, thus combinations (e.g. pairs and triples) of conditions are not well- represented by the test suite.
-For details about the correspondence between each condition and each test case, please refer to TestSuiteMatrix.xls.
+For details about the correspondence between each condition and each test case, please refer to TestSuite.xls.
 This document divides the test cases into the four groups and for each test case describes what its input model and slicing criteria are as well as its output.